Elin-Johnson/kodekloud-coupon/README.md

 ### Is there a KodeKloud student discount available?

 Yes!
 KodeKloud offers a **20% discount** on all courses for students.
 Additionally, university students can enjoy one month of free access to DevOps courses.
 Check out their official website to learn more about this offer.

+### Is KodeKloud Standard subscription Worth it?

+Yes, the KodeKloud Standard subscription is worth it if you're serious about learning DevOps, cloud, or Kubernetes.
+It offers hands-on labs, real-world projects, and up-to-date content that helps you build practical skills—not just theory.